mikedesu/raylib-rpg-c/src/PLAN.md

             - [ ] Currently there is no bound on how many items a player or any entity can have in their inventory
           - [ ] A key press (undecided) from this display can switch us to our own inventory so that we may deposit an item from our own inventory into the treasure chest
       - [ ] there may be other as-yet undecided qualities to a chest but this is good for now
+- [ ] once Treasure Chest and its associated functions/methods are implemented, we want to create a new, empty treasure chest on the 1st floor.
+  - [ ] it should NOT occupy an upstairs or downstairs tile
+  - [ ] it should not overlap with any other entity
+  - [ ] if we need to, we need to update `dungeon_tile` to accomodate a treasure chest's entity id
+  - [ ] draw_dungeon_floor should accomodate the new entitytype

 - Interactions with non-aggressive entities
   - NPCs